RsyncProject/rsync/rsync.1.md

 ## AUTHOR

-rsync was originally written by Andrew Tridgell and Paul Mackerras.
+Rsync was originally written by Andrew Tridgell and Paul Mackerras.
 Many people have later contributed to it.
 It is currently maintained by Wayne Davison.